mcbieda/llm-from-scratch/README.md

 For #3, it is pretty simple to change the model to be like a larger model - just change a few parameters in the configuration file (specifically, parameters in cfg['model_config'] - and the differences are listed in the Raschka book).
 It is also quite easy to get the openai weights for the pretrained version of this model.
 For #4, I am currently interested in deterministic models to allow easy reproducibility and comparisons.
 Hence, no implementation.

-## NEXT STEPS
-1. **Pubmed abstract download and selection code at scale**: I have this code and will put it in a directory soon with some instructions.
-This is easy but there can be annoyances, which the code gets past.
-2. **Notebook for continued pre-training of a openai-pretrained gpt2-small**.
-I have done this but want to refine the notebook a bit.
-A fun part of this is using weight-tying for some additional intepretability and a somewhat smaller model.